nlydv/atom-io-imgfix/README.md

+> # ⚠️ Archived
+> The Atom text editor project was disbanded years ago and its website is no longer available, which renders this extension useless.

 # A very niche chrome extension
 Ever since I started using Atom, the images on the site have been broken.
 Browsing through Atom's online package & theme repositories to find a suitiable plugin got on my nerves.